When you read something in the Bible, perhaps for the umpteenth time, but suddenly it communicates something new to you, you pay attention.

 So, just to put a fine point on it, here is my hypothesis:

 - God’s Spirit is in some way present/operative in every human being following Pentecost.
 (There may be no abiding relationship with His Spirit, but He is there, nevertheless, to call us to Himself, and make Himself known), and

 - For this to be possible (for even the most sinful of men), Christ’s atonement was necessary.
-This means that Christ’s sacrifice was on behalf of all men (2 Corinthians 5:15), so that His Spirit could inhabit those who, before His atonement, would have been a defiled and therefore an unsuitable habitation for Him, and from that position “call” them.
+This means that Christ’s sacrifice was on behalf of all men (2 Corinthians 5:15), so that His Spirit could inhabit those who, before His atonement, would have been a defiled and therefore unsuitable habitation for Him, and from that position “call” them.

 - This impartation of the Spirit says nothing whatsoever about the salvation/justification of its recipient.
 (We’re not claiming Universalism here.)

 What about God’s “Call”

 The Bible speaks of at least two distinct types of call by God – the call to life in Him, and the call to serve Him in some instance/capacity.

 In the verses we’ll look at below, the word in use is kaleo – “to call”.
 Notice its usages can range from “summon” (which if you’ve ever been served the legal object of the same name, you understand that you must obey and appear) to “invite”, which is how it is used in the parable in Matthew 22 of the King’s wedding feast for his son.